kfirkfir/k-Star-Nearest-Neighbors/README.md

 # k--Nearest-Neighbors
-Code for k*-Nearest Neighbours Algorithm which appears in, k*-Nearest Neighbors: From Global to Local, by Oren Anava and Kfir Yehuda Levy, NIPS 2016 http://papers.nips.cc/paper/6373-k-nearest-neighbors-from-global-to-local.pdf
+Code for k*-Nearest Neighbours Algorithm which appears in: k*-Nearest Neighbors: From Global to Local, by Oren Anava and Kfir Yehuda Levy, NIPS 2016 http://papers.nips.cc/paper/6373-k-nearest-neighbors-from-global-to-local.pdf